openshift/installer/docs/user/metal/install_ipi.md

 * **NIC #2 - Provisioning Network**
   * A private network used for PXE based provisioning.
+  * You must specify `provisioningNetworkInterface` to indicate which interface is connected to this network.
   * DHCP is automated for this network by default, to rely on external DHCP, set the platform's `provisioningDHCPExternal` option to `true`
   * Addressing for this network defaults to `172.22.0.0/24`, but is